Collection Development Policy

 - A shift from physical collections to an overlapping mix of physical and online resources.

-- The ability to acquire a growing number of items “on demand” long after publication.
+- The ability to acquire a growing number of items long after initial publication.

-- The ready availability of materials at other libraries through resource sharing networks and agreements.
+- The ready availability of materials from other libraries through resource sharing networks and agreements.

 - Increased collaboration between libraries in collection building, digitization, and retention projects.

-Day to day management of collection development is overseen by our Collection Development Librarian, under the policies and direction set by the Library Director/College Librarian.
-The Collection Development Librarian evaluates and selects most new material, evaluates usage, monitors costs, tracks faculty needs, and draws attention to issues needing further discussion.
+Day to day management of collection development is overseen by the Collections and Technical Services Librarian, under policies and direction set by the Library Director/College Librarian.
+The Collections and Technical Services Librarian evaluates and selects most new material, evaluates usage, monitors costs, tracks faculty needs, and draws attention to issues needing further discussion.

-The faculty at Elizabethtown College, and academic department chairs in particular, have a long history of involvement in shaping our library’s collections.
-To support this the Library will continue to actively solicit faculty input on new materials, collection reviews, and our outcomes.
+The faculty at Elizabethtown College have a long history of involvement in shaping our library’s collections.
+To support this, the Library will continue to actively solicit faculty input on issues related to our collections.

-Our librarians on staff, through their department liaison assignments and subject expertise, support a key third part in evaluating and promoting use of our library’s collections.
-This includes helping to identifying unmet needs, reviewing our existing collection, and serving as additional channels for faculty feedback.
+Our other librarians, through their liaison assignments and subject expertise, also support collection development through evaluating and promoting use of our library’s collections.
+This includes identifying unmet needs, providing feedback on our existing collections, and serving as additional channels for faculty input.

 - Level of academic scholarship